syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/customization.md

 By default, the `ShowMentionChar` which does not display the text content with the mentioned character is disabled.
 If the property [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) is enabled, it allows the respective [MentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MentionChar) configured along with the text content opted from the suggested list to display.

-The following example displays the text content along with the default mentioned character.
+The following example displays the text content along with the customized mentioned character as **#**.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}